Is DUI a Criminal Offense in Washington State? Current Washington State DUI laws

 For the most part, a DUI is considered a misdemeanor offense.
 However, a felony DUI in Washington state is possible.

 Your Washington DUI can be escalated to a felony, especially if you have four or more DUI convictions in a 10-year period.
 Also, under the current law, if your DUI involved vehicular assault or serious injury, the charge may be escalated to a felony offense.

 Also, your misdemeanor may become a felony if:

 - You were previously convicted of vehicular homicide while under the influence;

 - You were convicted of vehicular assault while under the influence;

 - You were convicted of an out-of-state offense that is comparable to Washington offenses.

-Felony DUIs Carry Much Harsher Penalties
+Felony DUIs Carry Much Harsher Punishments

 Compared to a misdemeanor, your felony DUI carries significant penalties, including consequences that will affect you for the rest of your life, even if you do not serve much time in jail.